-As of December 31, 2022, the number of shares reserved for issuance, number of shares issued, number of shares underlying outstanding stock options, weighted-average exercise price of outstanding options, and number of shares remaining available for future issuance under our 2006 Stock Incentive Plan and 2013 Plan are set forth in the table below.
+As of December 31, 2023, the number of shares reserved for issuance, number of shares issued, number of shares underlying outstanding stock options, weighted-average exercise price of outstanding options, and number of shares remaining available for future issuance under our 2013 Stock Incentive Plan and 2023 Plan are set forth in the table below.
+Over the past 3 years, we have maintained an annual burn rate of 3.5% or less.
+For fiscal year 2023, our three-year average burn rate was 2.4% calculated in accordance with the value adjusted burn rate methodology.
+In 2023, we made changes to our grant practices to further reduce our use of shares.
+Historically, we had granted incentive equity to employees at all levels of the organization.
+In alignment with benchmark practices, we have stopped granting incentive equity to certain employee levels in the organization.

-As of December 31, 2022, the number of shares reserved for issuance, number of shares issued, and number of shares remaining available for future issuance under our 2013 Employee Stock Purchase Plan ("ESPP"), are also set forth in the table.
+As of December 31, 2023, the number of shares reserved for issuance, number of shares issued, and number of shares remaining available for future issuance under our 2013 Employee Stock Purchase Plan ("ESPP"), are also set forth in the table.